Jameson Taillon: Pittsburgh Pirates (2016–2020)

 Taillon returned in 2016 with the Pirates, where he made 10 starts before earning his first major league call-up.
 Taillon went 4–2 with a 2.04 ERA, striking out 61 in 61.2 innings and walking only 6.
 On June 8, Taillon was recalled to make a spot start with the Pirates, who decided to push back Francisco Liriano's start one day after they played a doubleheader the day before.
 Facing off against fellow 2010 first rounder Noah Syndergaard in his debut, Taillon threw 6 innings, giving up 3 runs on 6 hits, 2 walks, and 3 strikeouts, not receiving a decision in the eventual 6–5 loss.
 After the game, Taillon was optioned back to Triple-A, but not without receiving compliments from his manager, Clint Hurdle, on his effort, saying, "This kid's poured into everything he's done.
 It's been a great fight back."
 However, his stay in Indianapolis was very brief, as an injury to Gerrit Cole necessitated a move to bring Taillon back into the rotation.
 On June 14, Taillon made his second start, also against the Mets, throwing 8 scoreless innings, carrying a no-hitter into the seventh before it was broken up by Curtis Granderson, and recording his first win in the 4–0 victory.
 In July, he was hit in the head by a batted ball.
 Taillon spent the remainder of 2016 with Pittsburgh.
 In 18 starts, he compiled a 5–4 record and a 3.38 ERA.

 Taillon was in the Pirates' starting rotation in 2017.
 He was placed on the disabled list in May as he underwent surgery for testicular cancer.
 Taillon made his first rehabilitation start three weeks later, giving up one run in three innings.
 He returned to the mound for the Pirates on June 12.
 In 25 starts during the 2017 season, he pitched to an 8–7 record and 4.44 ERA.

-In the 2018 season, Taillon spent the entire season on the roster without being injured, pitching to a 3.20 ERA in 32 starts.
+In the 2018 season, Taillon pitched to a 3.20 ERA in 32 starts.
 He was 14–10 in 191 innings.
+He tied for the major league lead in complete games with two.

 In 2019, Taillon's season was cut short due to a forearm injury.
 He was shut down for the remainder of the season on August 2, 2019; he was 2–3 with a 4.10 ERA in 7 starts.
 On August 14, he underwent surgery to repair a flexor tendon as well as UCL revision.
-Taillon missed all of 2020 as well.
+Taillon did not make an appearance in the 2020 season.